hcrudolph/wowchemy-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hans Christian Rudolph is an cyber security professional specializing in secure communications and related technologies.
+Hans Christian Rudolph is a cyber security professional specializing in secure communications and related technologies.
 He is a former contributor to industry bodies such as 3GPP and GSMA and currently works as a Senior Consultant at Deloitte.

 Besides that, he blogs about <a href="https://hans-around.tokyo">life in Tokyo</a>.